DSpotDevelopers/mips-test-planning/integration-test-structure.md

 * Dollar Sign search `$`

   * `@` Search
-  The @ search for the MIPs having the entered Status
+  The @ searchs for the MIPs having the entered Status (**3h**)
   * `#` Tags Search
-  The # search for the MIPs having the entered tag
+  The # search for the MIPs having the entered tag (**3h**)
-  * `AND OR ()` Combined Operations
+  * `AND OR ()` Combined Operations (**5h**)
   When using AND it searchs for the MIPS having both conditions true When using OR it searchs for the MIPs having any of the conditions true

 ### Normal View

-* Regular View It displays the MIPs in a table using these columns: #, Title, Summary, Status and Links initially sorted by #
+* Regular View It displays the MIPs in a table using these columns: #, Title, Summary, Status and Links initially sorted by # (**2h**)
-* Sort By Title View Clicking the Title header sorts the list by Title ascendingly or descendingly
+* Sort By Title View Clicking the Title header sorts the list by Title ascendingly or descendingly (**2h**)
-* Sort By Status Clicking the Status header sorts the list by Status ascendingly or descendingly
+* Sort By Status Clicking the Status header sorts the list by Status ascendingly or descendingly (**2h**)
 * Pagination on Scroll Initially only a subset of MIPS are loaded.
-Scrolling down the window loads and makes visible next MIPS of the list.
+Scrolling down the window loads and makes visible next MIPS of the list. (**3h**)
-* Component opens on MIPS where they are present
+* Component opens on MIPS where they are present (**3h**)
-* SubProposals opens on MIPS where they are present
+* SubProposals opens on MIPS where they are present (**3h**)

 ---

-### MipSets View
+### MipSets View (**4h**)
 When clicking "MIP sets" on Views menu it displays the MIPs grouped by these tags: collateral-onboarding-mipset, core-governance-mipset, core-unit-framework-mipset.
 The view contains the same table of MIPS with an accordion component in which each of the mentioned tags is a group which is initially closed.
 Clicking any of the groups opens it and displays the list of the MIPs it contains using the same columns: #, Title, Summary, Status and Links.

-### Multi-queries View
+### Multi-queries View (**8h**)
 On the menu Views->Core Units displays MIPs subproposals using different filters criteria using query params.
 The list is displayed showing on the top the name of the specific Core Unit + Subproposals.
 In the list there are two groupings: "Active Subproposals" and "Archive".
 The URL has differente query params: customViewName (The name of the Core Unit), Active_Subproposals (the conditions for the first grouping), Archive (the conditions for the second grouping), hideParents (boolean value indicating whether the MIPs are displayed with their parents), shouldBeExpandedMultiQuery (boolean value indicating if the groupings should be displayed expanded).
 The list displays the same column headers: #, Title, Summary, Status, Link.

-## Details View
+## Details View (**12h**)
 When clicking a row of the MIPs list it opens the given MIP details view.
 This view contains on the left the Headings, the full content of the MIP in the middle and various fields on the right.

 On the left content: